loanmarket/career-ladder/Engineering.md

 #### I am focussed on the success of the team, without the need to boost my ego.

 - I add value to my team by being a trusted, proactive supporter of my team and its leadership, and by delivering high quality work with a minimum of fuss.
-- I seek to understand real needs of our customer's and am comfortable building requirements and technical recommendations off those.
+- I seek to understand the real needs of our customer's and am comfortable building requirements and technical recommendations off those.
 - I recognise problems early and get in and fix them regardless of whose fault it is.
 - I am good at recognising problems outside the scope of my work and eagerly get involved in improving our product, our environment and our processes.
 - I happily tackle all problems regardless of difficulty, and I support my team by solving them in a pragmatic way.